-The Nintendo Switch OLED model is finally out after months of waiting.
-This device doesn't have more processing power than previous Switch versions, but the OLED model has several difference from the original Switch.
+The Nintendo Switch OLED is finally out after months of waiting.
+This device doesn't have more processing power than previous Switch versions, but the OLED has several differences from the original Switch.
 For one thing, it features an OLED display with a larger screen than the original Switch.
 This allows it to provide more vivid and crisp imagery than the Switch had previously been able to.
 It still manages to be the same size as the original console since the black frame or bevel around the display is just smaller now.

 So, looking forward to snagging one?
 You'll have to be quick.
 Since they first went live, units have been snatched up within minutes.
 Here's where to check to see if one is currently available.

-Where to buy Nintendo Switch OLED model
+Where to buy Nintendo Switch OLED

 Check these stores to see if the new Nintendo Switch is in stock.
 The Nintendo Switch is a very hot item right now, so you'll need to grab one fast when you see it's available.

-Nintendo Switch OLED model (White) - Best Buy
+Nintendo Switch OLED (White) - Best Buy

-The OLED model is the Switch console to get with its larger 7-inch OLED display, wide kickstand, 64GB of internal memory, and updated dock with a LAN port.
+The Switch OLED is the Switch console to get with its larger 7-inch OLED display, wide kickstand, 64GB of internal memory, and updated dock with a LAN port.
 Check Best Buy to see if it's in stock.

 If you'd prefer a console with more color, you should go for the Neon Red and Neon Blue Joy-Cons with the black dock.
 See if it's in stock at Best Buy.

-Nintendo Switch OLED model (White) - Amazon
+Nintendo Switch OLED (White) - Amazon

 This newer Switch has a larger OLED display, better kickstand, and updated dock from the original Switch.
 Check this link to see if the White version is in stock.